Supporting a Friend or Co-Worker Suffering From Stress

 Simple actions like going out for a walk together to talk things over can help to cement a friendship, and will likely make it easier for your friend to discuss her problems.

-Getting out of the office also gives you both an opportunity to get some fresh air and exercise, which can help to alleviate stress too.
+Getting out of the office – or away from the stressful situation – also gives you both an opportunity to get some fresh air and exercise, which can help to alleviate stress too.

 5. Don't Get Too Involved